akkornel/syncrepl/docs/index.rst

   If you use Python 2.7 or 3.3, you will also need `enum34`_.

+  If you plan on doing "refresh and persist" operations (which run for a long time), your Python should support threads.

 * An appropriate Python LDAP library:

   * For Python 2.7, `python-ldap`_ 2.4.40 or later is needed.